 Fluorescent Tubes

 A fluorescent tube generates light by creating a plasma in mercury vapour contained in a glass tube.
 The plasma generates ultraviolet radiation.
-The inside surface ot the tube is coated with a fluorescent phosphor which absorbs the ultraviolet and generates visible light.
+The inside surface of the tube is coated with a fluorescent phosphor which absorbs the ultraviolet and generates visible light.
 The colours generated depend on the phosphors used.
 Typically the light is concentrated on a few colours, for example yellow and blue, and the human eye interprets this as white.
 Fluorescents for general use typically produce one of several colour blends:

 • Daylight – more blue, to seem like the outdoors.

-• Cool white – the traditional colour often used in shops and offices.
+• Cool white – the traditional colour, often used in shops and offices.

-• White – a bit more red in the mix, and the most commonly supplied with domestic fittings.
+• White – a bit more red in the mix, and most commonly supplied with domestic fittings.

 • Warm white – closest to the colour of incandescent lights, and probably the best for a home environment.

 Because of the peaky spectrum of light generated, colours viewed under fluorescent light often differ from their colours in daylight – in particular reds can look darker.
+Tubes with three phosphors (triphosphor) have better colour rendition as well as typically being brighter.

 Ultraviolet lamps omit the phosphor and transmit the ultraviolet radiation directly.
 They are used for disinfection chambers and sun beds.
 Black-light fluorescents convert the original ultraviolet light into the near ultraviolet, which can then generate strange theatrical effects when shined on paints and other materials which fluoresce in visible colours.